 1. Before the Call

 Equipment readiness is vital to the success of patient care.
-Here are several factors that should be part of your pre-event suction checklist:
+Here are several items that should be part of your pre-event suction checklist:

 - Batteries charged